alapod/shellen/README.md

 Shellen offers two usage modes: **asm** for assembling and **dsm** for disassembling instructions.
 Additionally, it includes features for searching syscall tables and common shellcodes.

 ### Prompt
 Shellen has a useful prompt that displays the current mode, OS (operating system for syscalls), and the current mode's chosen architecture.
-Shellen's prompt looks like this:
+Prompt for Linux assembly mode for x86_32 architecture:
 ```sh
 L:asm:x86_32 >
 ```